gargvishesh/druid/docs/multi-stage-query/msqe-release.md

   execution.
 If your servers have multiple local filesystems, this causes queries to exhaust available disk space earlier than expected.
 As a workaround, you can use [durable storage for shuffle meshes](./msqe-advanced-configs.md#durable-storage-for-mesh-shuffle).
 (16181)

-- For HttpInputSource `msqNumTasks` needs to be always set.
-In such a case, the query fails gracefully if the number of tasks is not set explicitly.
-(23163)
+- For `http` input stage , if `msqNumTasks` is not set, we default to 1 worker for entire stage (23163)
+- If `msqNumTasks` is not set, there can be a scenario where the number of tasks generated is more than the total capacity of the cluster.
+This will lead to [TaskStartTimeout](./msqe-api.md#error-codes) error as there will never be enough capacity to run the query.
+In such a case, set the `msqNumTasks` explicitly.

 ### Memory usage